gm-core/gdash/README.md

 Converts the given ds_list to an array

-> If the given list is of size 0, this will return undefined.
+> *Note*: If the given list is of size 0, this will return undefined.

 ```gml
 @param list